 Courses emphasize the application of critical and reflective thinking skills in both theoretical and practical learning settings and opportunities.
-Therefore, course content is fluid, timely, and responsive to regulatory changes in the field to ensure the delivery of a current, relevant, and culturally competent program of study.
+Course content is fluid, timely, and responsive to regulatory changes in the field to ensure the delivery of a current, relevant, and culturally competent program of study.

-In collaboration with a full-time faculty member, each student is offered the opportunity to develop a customized program of study that: (a) recognizes and respects prior learning and work experiences, and (b) enables each student to direct their studies toward specific personal and/or professional career goals and objectives.
+In collaboration with their academic advisor and/or a full-time special education faculty member, each student is offered the opportunity to develop a customized program of study that: (a) recognizes and respects prior learning and work experiences, and (b) enables each student to direct their studies toward specific personal and/or professional career goals and objectives.

 Each program of study requires the inclusion of core doctoral courses and research/dissertation courses (24 credits).
-For the remaining 30 credits, students must complete a minimum of 27 hours in the field of special education; courses may be selected from the general special education options, autism course options, and/or options within the Applied Behavior Analysis sequence.
+For the remaining 30 credits, students must complete a minimum of 27 hours in the field of special education; courses may be selected from the general special education options, autism course options, and/or options within the Applied Behavior Analysis (ABA) sequence.
 The remaining 3 credits may be taken in special education/disability services, autism, or ABA or students may opt to add courses from other disciplines (e.g., Organizational Leadership).
+Note: Students who wish to pursue BCBA certification must take all of the ABA courses (no electives) (see note below for further details).